Dark Phoenix (soundtrack): Reception

-The soundtrack met with mixed response from critics.
-Zanobard Reviews wrote that "Hans Zimmer’s score to X-Men: Dark Phoenix is a rather bizarre one.
-For a start, it isn’t really a superhero score, at least not in a traditional sense; it’s very dark; being quite atmospheric and near haunting at points, and while I’d say that tone works very well for the Dark Phoenix theme (easily the standout composition of the score) it doesn’t work at all for the severely underused X-Men motif.
-It’s a bold and dramatic piece, but listening to it I get no real sense of heroism or even just hope, and that’s not good for a superhero theme [...]
-The album spends most of its runtime building up (both tonally and thematically) to something, but there’s basically no release for it.
+The soundtrack met with a mixed response from critics.
+Zanobard Reviews wrote that "Hans Zimmer's score to X-Men: Dark Phoenix is a rather bizarre one.
+For a start, it isn't really a superhero score, at least not in a traditional sense; it's very dark; being quite atmospheric and near haunting at points, and while I'd say that tone works very well for the Dark Phoenix theme (easily the standout composition of the score) it doesn't work at all for the severely underused X-Men motif.
+It's a bold and dramatic piece, but listening to it I get no real sense of heroism or even just hope, and that's not good for a superhero theme [...]
+The album spends most of its runtime building up (both tonally and thematically) to something, but there's basically no release for it.
 That build-up never amounts to anything; the album just kind of stops at the end, leaving you feeling kind of underwhelmed at the whole experience.
 The two main themes never really get the full thematic workout that one was hoping for."
-James Southall of Movie Wave wrote "Dark Phoenix is a decent enough atmosphere piece, but nothing much more – unless you’re a really big fan of Zimmer’s modern, darker sound".
+James Southall of Movie Wave wrote "Dark Phoenix is a decent enough atmosphere piece, but nothing much more – unless you're a really big fan of Zimmer's modern, darker sound".
 Soundtrack World called the score as Zimmer's weakest to date.